What are the symptoms of ovarian cancer?

 Wait over 6 months to get a correct diagnosis

-It is important to remember most women with symptoms do not have ovarian cancer but if testing does find cancer, early detection will make it easier to treat.
+It is important to remember most people with symptoms do not have ovarian cancer but if testing does find cancer, early detection will make it easier to treat.

-HNPCC (Lynch Syndrome) and the BRCA1/2 mutations are associated with up to a 66% lifetime risk of ovarian cancer.
-Women with a family history of ovarian, breast, pancreatic or colorectal cancer should talk to their doctor.
+The most significant individual risk factor for people born with ovaries, is a family history of cancer.
+The BRCA 1/2 mutations and HNPCC (Lynch Syndrome) are associated with up to a 66% lifetime risk of ovarian cancer.
+People with a family history of ovarian, breast, pancreatic or colorectal cancer should discuss whether genetic testing is appropriate with their doctor.
 Hereditary ovarian cancer may be preventable.

 - Oral contraceptive use